Quang-VM/BNO055-Attitude-estimation-Implementation-STM32/README.md

 The BNO055 sensor must be calibrated each time it is turned on, or the offset data obtained after calibration must be stored in the offset registers.
 After calibrating the sensor, store the offset data in the `OffsetDatas` buffer, then remove the `setSensorOffsets(OffsetDatas);` function from comment line and add calibration part in the comment line.
 # Embedded Sensor Fusion Algorithm Of the Bno055
-To get the embedded sensor fusion algorithm output modify source code as follow:
+To obtain output of the embedded sensor fusion algorithm modify source code as follow:
 * Change Op_Mode to NDOF and config the unit:
 ```
 handle_bno055.OP_Mode = NDOF;					// Sensor Fusion mode
 handle_bno055.Unit_Sel = (UNIT_ORI_ANDROID | UNIT_TEMP_CELCIUS | UNIT_EUL_DEG | UNIT_GYRO_RPS | UNIT_ACC_MS2);
 ```
 * Modify the Timer Callback function:
+	- if Euler angles output:
 ```
-//if Euler angles output:
 ReadData(&BNO055, SENSOR_EULER);
 len = snprintf(msg, sizeof(msg), "%f,%f,%f\n",
 				BNO055.Euler.Z,